 My graduate work focused on relational transfer in reinforcement learning.
-This former website describes what that means and lists my publications in that area.
+This former website lists publications in that area.

 - The Turing Test in the Classroom